Move From “Customer Satisfaction” to “Customer Happiness.”

 Are you still trying to make your customers satisfied?
 You are on the wrong track.

 The days of customer satisfaction are over.
-If you are still living in that old age and focusing only on making your customers satisfied instead of happy, you are missing a big picture.
+If you are still living in that old age and focusing only on making your customers satisfied instead of happy, you miss the big picture.

 What should I do instead?